About Zumbido Vida Endangered Mayan Bee Sanctuary

 - In-depth tours of other homesteads, urban gardens, farms, food forests, and more

-The home base for information about our virtual conferences, webinars, and other events.
+The core course for understanding regenerative gardening and permaculture principles.
+The course includes access to our virtual conferences, webinars, and other events via a Facebook Group.
 Through conversations with experts and bonus content, we explore topics ranging from food forests and permaculture to carbon farming, fibershed, beekeeping, and more.
+Click here to learn more.

 We’re active on Instagram and Facebook, providing live look-ins on life in Nicaragua, updates on the garden, and spotlights on the gardeners, homesteaders, and farmers we meet.
 If you’re an Instagram user, follow us @zumbidovida for the latest and greatest.